 You’ll also want to take notice that the different pads will also slightly affect the sound of the Empyreans.
 The Alcantara will enhance a little more low-end warmth, deepening the overall presence.
 The leather pads will provide a more neutral sounding tone, much like how I have been describing the overall headphones thus far.
 Small adjustments, but adjustments, nonetheless.

-The Meze Empyreans are an open-back designed headphone.
-Open backs are usually known for their wider soundstage than closed backs, and the Empyreans have a tremendously wide soundstage with great positioning of the instruments and vocals.
+The Meze Empyreans are an open-back design headphone.
+Open-back headphones are usually known for their wider soundstage than closed-back headphones.
+The Empyreans have a tremendously wide soundstage with great positioning of the instruments and vocals.
 Combined with the Silver Dragon cable, the instrumentation and voicings in the mix are allowed to breathe and perform all on their own.

-As a musician myself, having played on a large variety of stages from small-town pubs to arenas and amphitheaters, and I equate my first few Empyrean listening sessions as a musician playing on a huge stage for the first time.
+As a musician myself, I've played on a large variety of stages from small-town pubs to arenas and amphitheaters, and I equate my first few Empyrean listening sessions as a musician playing on a huge stage for the first time.
 Starting out as a band you’re playing in small dive bars where you’re literally standing on top of each other for space, and then once you make it to an arena show you have ten feet or more between you and your bandmates.
 The Empyreans are the arena show.
 Listening to some high-resolution audio files from some of the Beatles mid-to-early records, it’s interesting to hear the stereo mixes on such a wide soundstage.
-Because they don’t use a lot of instrumentation on their earlier records, it’s a lot easier to hear imperfections in the performance.
+Because the Beatles don’t use a lot of instrumentation on their earlier records, it’s a lot easier to hear imperfections in the performance.
 Hearing small tuning impurities during “Getting Better” on Sgt.
-Pepper was driving me crazy: the piano being slightly detuned from the guitars and the pitchy-ness of the backing vocals throughout.
+Pepper was driving me crazy: the piano is slightly detuned from the guitars and the pitchy-ness of the backing vocals throughout.
 It’s not that I haven’t heard it before, but the increased soundstage just exacerbated the issue by allowing each voicing to have more “room” to stand out.
 It’s an interesting phenomenon.
 In a strange way, it makes me appreciate the music even more; hearing and knowing it's flesh and blood behind the music and not processed digitalized perfection.

 I will say classical and movie/game scores sound phenomenal on the Empyreans.
 If you listen to music that has a lot going on, a lot of instrumentation or a wide frequency range, you should be quite satisfied with the Empyrean headphones.

-Also, due to the nature of the outside design on the ear cup, I was surprised at how much they prevented leaking.
-I mean, they are open back headphones, so the sound is going to escape, but they were nowhere near how loud other open back headphones get at specific volumes.
+Also, due to the nature of the outside design on the ear cup, I was surprised at how much they prevented leakage.
+I mean, they are open-back headphones, so the sound is going to escape, but they were nowhere near how loud other open-back headphones get at specific volumes.
 It is likely something to do with the overall design of the machined aluminum, having more surface area to trap the sound inside the ear cup.

 Priced at $2,999, the Meze Empyrean is among the top-tiered audiophile high-end headphones on the market today.
 It’s an immaculately crafted work of art that also just happens to sound amazing.
 The headphones are a delight to wear for long listening sessions; the weight and distribution are just right.
 Sonically the Empyreans are nothing short of endgame cans.
 I highly recommend supplementing the headphones with a Silver Dragon cable to balance out the EQ curve of the stock cable.
 It will really help the Empyreans become more transparent.
 I’ve seen reviewers use these for almost any application, which only supports the overall fidelity and quality of the product.
 It’s good for just about everything.